akawa777/TinySyringe/README.md

 TinySyringe
 ===========

-Inversion of Control library for .NET 1.1 and .NET 2.0
+Inversion of Control library (IoC) for .NET 1.1 and .NET 2.0

 ### Overview

-TinySyringe helps use the technique of dependency injection.
+TinySyringe helps use the technique of Dependency Injection (DI).

 [Getting started](https://github.com/akawa777/TinySyringe/wiki)